saipraneeth293-star/School-of-Magic-s-Gradebook/README.md

 # School-of-Magic-s-Gradebook
-Develop a system to manage students’ grades
+Developes a system to manage students’ grades